keptlocal

 Limits and what to expect

 • File size: JPG and PNG bytes are embedded as-is, so the output PDF will be roughly the sum of the input image sizes plus a small PDF overhead.
 Ten 2 MB JPGs produce roughly a 20 MB PDF.
+Use the Compress Image tool first if you need a smaller output.

-• Browser support: requires modern browser with WebAssembly.
-Chrome 90+, Firefox 90+, Safari 15+, Edge 90+.
+• Browser support: Chrome 90+, Firefox 90+, Safari 15+, Edge 90+.

 Privacy: what happens to your images